learn-co-students/js-apis-lab-v-000/README.md

 ### Hint
 The GitHub API requires you to send a token as part of the request headers.
-This token will be the presonal token you created in the beginning of the lab.
+This token will be the personal token you created in the beginning of the lab.
 In order to set the headers you will need to provide a function to the `beforeSend` option of the `$.ajax` request.
-This function accepts a paramter of type [jqXHR](http://api.jquery.com/Types/#jqXHR) which we then call `setRequestHeader` to set the `Authorization` header.
+This function accepts a parameter of type [jqXHR](http://api.jquery.com/Types/#jqXHR) which we then call `setRequestHeader` to set the `Authorization` header.
 Below is an example of this configuration.

 ```javascript
   $.ajax({